 Police Wellbeing

 A recent meta-analysis estimated the international prevalence of various mental health difficulties (e.g., PTSD, anxiety, and depression) to be much higher in the police than in the general population (Syed et al., 2020).
 However, prevalence estimates should be interpreted with caution.
 For example, two recent UK studies found differing rates of PTSD within the police (20.6% [Brewin, Miller, Soffia, et al., 2022] vs. 3.9% [Stevelink et al., 2020]).
-Differences in how the studies were advertised, the timeframe of trauma considered, and whether participants had additionally experienced childhood trauma were hypothesised to account for the results (Brewin, Miller, & Burchell, 2022; Stevelink et al., 2022).
+Differences in how the studies were advertised, the timeframe of trauma considered, and whether participants had additionally experienced childhood trauma were hypothesised to explain the results (Brewin, Miller, & Burchell, 2022; Stevelink et al., 2022).